Chapter 8. Technology Previews

 Creating nested virtual machines

-Select Intel network adapters now support SR-IOV in RHEL guests on Hyper-V
+Technology Preview: Select Intel network adapters now provide SR-IOV in RHEL guests on Hyper-V

-As a Technology Preview, Red Hat Enterprise Linux guest operating systems running on a Hyper-V hypervisor can now use the single-root I/O virtualization (SR-IOV) feature for Intel network adapters supported by the
+As a Technology Preview, Red Hat Enterprise Linux guest operating systems running on a Hyper-V hypervisor can now use the single-root I/O virtualization (SR-IOV) feature for Intel network adapters that are supported by the

 iavf drivers.
 This feature is enabled when the following conditions are met: